 Remember, Christian, the surpassing worth of the wisdom that is yours.
 Bear in mind the kind of school in which you are to learn your skills, the rewards to which you are called.
 Mercy itself wishes you to be merciful, righteousness itself wishes you to be righteous, so that the Creator may shine forth in his creature, and the image of God be reflected in the mirror of the human heart as it imitates his qualities.
 The faith of those who live their faith is a serene faith.
 What you long for will be given you; what you love will be yours for ever.

-This excerpt from a sermon on the beatitudes by St. Leo the Great (Sermo 95, 6-8: PL 54, 464-465) is used in the Roman Office of Readings for the 23rd Sunday in Ordinary Time.
+This post on Beatitudes four, five, and six focuses on the hunger and thirst for righteousness, mercy, and purity of heart.
+It is an excerpt from a sermon on the beatitudes by St. Leo the Great (Sermo 95, 6-8: PL 54, 464-465) and is used in the Roman Office of Readings for the 23rd Sunday in Ordinary Time.
 The sermon was delivered to the people of Rome around the year 450 AD.
-For the entire text of St. Leo’s Sermon 95 on the beatitudes.